lmolkova/ilogger-prototype/README.md

 - `LoggingEventSource` FilterSpecs by log level and logger (assembly+) name

 #### Open questions/problems

+0. We need a fallback in case user didn't provide `LoggerFactory`.
+Options:
+   - Use `LoggingEventSource` but it comes via extra dependency.
+     - Most applications should have it already via `Microsoft.Extensions.*` and we can try to resolve/create it in runtime without explicit dependency with reflection.
+No fallback if not present.
+     - Take explicit dependency
+   - Have a cheap barely usable ETW-friendly EventSource if logger is not configured.
+Don't try to have feature-parity.
+Apps that don't configure telemetry can't be helped
+   - Don't provide fallback option - no logging without LoggerFactory.
+     - TODO http tracing might still work

 1. It's not possible to filter by event Id with ILogger (with or without `LoggingEventSource`) before event is emitted.
    - how necessary is it? {Assembly.Name}.{MoreQualifiers} + log level could be a reasonable alternative.
 We just need to design logger names accordingly.